-Aestheticians are professionals who hold expertise in the maintenance and improvement of skin.
+Aestheticians are professionals who hold expertise in the maintenance and improvement of the skin.
 The general purview of work of an aesthetician is restricted to the epidermis.
-These individuals have specialization in a number of treatments such as microcurrent, microdermabrasion, cosmetic electrotherapy treatments, LED treatments, mechanical massage, ultrasound massage, massage therapy and others…
+These individuals have specialization in a number of treatments such as microcurrent, microdermabrasion, cosmetic electrotherapy treatments, LED treatments, mechanical massage, ultrasound massage, massage therapy, and others…

-Many aestheticians undergo training on treatments such as light chemical peels, electrology, laser hair removal, permanent make-up application, and eyelash extensions.
+Undergo aesthetician training on treatments such as light chemical peels, electrology, laser hair removal, permanent make-up application, and eyelash extensions.
 While a license to work as an aesthetician may not be required in all countries, they are, particularly needed in the US—you must obtain a license in the state where you work.

 Apart from a license, there are a couple of other regulatory requirements which vary from one country to another.
 Thus, all the above discussion highlights the relevance of these professionals in the beauty and makeup industry.